KnowledgeCaptureAndDiscovery/DISK-UI/docs/user-guide/test-hypothesis.md

 ## Next steps

-You can learn about the Expert User actions.
+You can learn about the Advanced User actions.